-Of course, it's not as simple spewing features every other week and start asking people to try it out.
+Of course, it's not as simple spewing features every other week and asking people to try it out.

 You need a product strategy in place, have wireframes built, and mockups designed before you can pass it to the development team.

 With the odds stacked against you, how can you ensure your new product development has a process that doesn’t make you just another “me too” product?

 Your new product development process should be a conscious decision birthed by the problems your customers have.

 After all, you don’t just want to build a product, do you?
 You want users to find value, start paying for it, and love your product with every fibre of their being.

 The key to go from a product idea to generating several happy users isn't just about posting to groups and communities.
 It's about getting the smaller details right in your product development process.
 At every phase.
 Across disciplines.